-This article presents some ideas that will help you create poses that break the mould of traditional family portraits.
+This article presents some ideas that will help you create poses that break the mold of traditional family portraits.
 This helps to show the unique family dynamic of your subject.

-Posing a family of dozens of people you have never met before is terribly daunting.
-They might already have had a bit to drink, which should help but doesn’t really.
+Posing a family of dozens of people you have never met before is daunting.
+They might already have had a bit to drink.
+Sometimes this helps, but it often does not.

-Scouting the area is a huge benefit to you in achieving the best photograph possible.
-Look for the areas that can hold a large number of people and gives you that warm, happy mood.
+Scouting the area is hugely beneficial to achieving the best photograph possible.
+Look for areas that can hold a large number of people.
+It’s great if it gives you a warm, happy mood.

-Just because you are photographing someone’s family, it doesn’t mean it has to be at eye level.
-Most of the images you will see are just that, so break it up.
+Just because you’re photographing someone’s family doesn’t mean it has to be at eye level.
+Most of the images you will see are like that, so change it up.

-Showing a different perspective helps to create something interesting and creative.
-And let’s face it, all families are different, yet they all have their quirks.
+Showing a different perspective helps create something interesting and creative.
+And let’s face it, all families are different.
+They all have their quirks.

 Use these to your advantage.
 If the group has small children or even toddlers, get the adults on the ground too.
 It’s a great, playful way to capture the family.